dkosmari/Screenshot-Unlocker/README.md

 ## Special Thanks

-- @ingunar for the new banner and icon.
+- @ingunar for the banner and icon.